israelali1424/Series_7_Notes/chapter_5_Account Types and Registrations.md

 cost of an asset, such as construction equipment or a vehicle, over that asset’s useful life, as determined by IRS rules.

+**Reg T**
+Regulation T (Reg T) is a set of rules established by the Federal Reserve Board that governs the amount of credit that brokerage firms and dealers can extend to customers for the purchase of securities.
+One of the key aspects of Reg T is the settlement period for securities transactions, commonly referred to as T+3.

+Key Points
+What is Reg T?
+Definition: Reg T regulates the extension of credit by brokers and dealers to their customers for purchasing securities.
+Purpose: To maintain the financial integrity of the securities markets and protect both customers and brokerage firms.

+Wha